wimalopaan/opentx/README.md

 ## Next tasks/Known issues:

-* Add settings menu for ExpressLRS, since no LUA is supported.
 * Reboots with Crossfire modules at 400k bauds.
 * Enable mixer sync for CRSF.
-* SDCARD support if it fits in flash.
 * PPM in (Trainer)
 * HELI support.